New Voter in Pinellas County: Start Here

 The Deadline to Register to Vote

 The last day you can register to vote in an election is 29 days before that election.
-That means anyone who wants to register to vote for the 2020 Primary Election needs to do so by July 20, 2020.
+This year, those dates are:

 What You Need to Know About Party Affiliation

 Florida is a closed primary state, which means only those voters who are registered members of a political party will be able to vote in the primary elections for partisan races.
-(You’ll have the chance to vote in all races regardless of your political affiliation.)
+(In the general election, you’ll have the chance to vote in all races regardless of your political affiliation.)

-However, if you’re like many Floridians in that you elect not to register as a member of a party, you can still cast your ballot in some non-partisan races as well as most ballot issues.
-In fact, contests for non-partisan seats such as school board and judicial races are decided during the primary, which is why you should vote in the primary election even if you’re not affiliated with a political party.
+However, if you decide not to register as a member of a party, you can still cast your primary election ballot in non-partisan races as well as most ballot issues.
+In fact, contests for non-partisan seats such as school board and judicial races are often decided during the primary, which is why you should vote in the primary election even if you’re not affiliated with a political party.

 Your first stop: right here!
-Ahead of each election, we’ll survey the candidates who will appear on your ballot so we can find out their positions on the issues that matter most to you, and we’ll post that information in our nonpartisan election guide to make it as simple as possible for you.
+Ahead of each election, we’ll survey the candidates who will appear on your ballot so we can find out their positions on the issues affecting our community, and we’ll post that information in our nonpartisan election guide to make it as simple as possible for you.